nuprl/tag-sound/gf-icfp-2018/talk/README.md

 3
-the main contribution of this paper is that it adds order to this space via three formal semantics in particular start with one surface language that admits typed code and untyped code, then define three ways of running a surface expression we call these strategies [higher-order erasure first-order] together they provide a nice foundation for understanding the literature
+the main contribution of this paper is that it adds order to this space via three formal semantics ... more on these soon

-4
+in particular start with one surface language that admits typed code and untyped code, then define three ways of running a surface expression we call these strategies [higher-order erasure first-order] together they provide a nice foundation for understanding the literature

 indeed based on the semantics we can compare the theory of the three approaches and the practical implementation (by scaling the models to a real language) in other words the results have consequences for three kinds of people who might